 Number Quality Customer Experience - Continuous Improvement Actions Timescale 1 Focus on specific groups for future Stakeholder Events.
 Q4 2 Develop building warrant exit survey with stakeholder input.
-Q4 3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
+3 Seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
 Q4 4 Review content and quality of information and guidance available online.
-Continuous 5 Improve customer accessibility to the service.
+5 Improve customer accessibility to the service.
 Q4 6 Increase staff resources across the Service.
-Q3 7 The Council's personal development plan for staff "Performance Coaching & Review" (PCR) is the subject of Corporate Review.
+Whilst staff resources have been increased significantly, this improvement action has been continued into Quarter 4 in order to complete the current recruitment drive.
+7 The Council's personal development plan for staff "Performance Coaching & Review" (PCR) is the subject of Corporate Review.
 Following this review, PBS will implement for all staff.
 Q4 Number Operational & Financial Efficiency - Continuous Improvement Actions 1 The Council's recruitment drive, "Invest to Improve", has given the service an opportunity to increase staff resources to establish a resilient and sustainable service.
-(The PBS Business Plan provides more detail on the services resourcing and succession planning model) Q3 2 Participate in DRS review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
+Whilst staff resources have been increased significantly, this improvement action has been continued into Quarter 4 in order to complete the current recruitment drive.
+(The PBS Business Plan provides more detail on the services resourcing and succession planning model) Q4 2 Participate in DRS review of Health and Safety procedures and implement any changes or updates for Building Standards to ensure safe working (site and office) for all staff.
 Q4 BSD Operating Framework Requirements - Continuous Improvement Actions Timescale 1 Operational details should be developed relating to building standards to support the Planning and Building Standards Business Plan.
 Complete 2 A business model should be in place in relation to staff resources and succession planning.
 Complete 3 Management of processes for granting BWs should be reviewed to ensure the demolition timescales are included.
-Complete 4 Documented processes should be developed for generating CCNPs for non-domestic buildings.
+4 Documented processes should be developed for generating CCNPs for non-domestic buildings.
 Complete 5 Documented processes for rejecting completion certificates should be reviewed to alert the relevant person of the reasons for rejection.
-Complete 6 Documented processes for the fee payment deadlines and subsequent actions.
 Complete

-7 Documented processes for the rejection of application deadlines and subsequent actions.
+6 Documented processes for the fee payment deadlines and subsequent actions.
+Complete 7 Documented processes for the rejection of application deadlines and subsequent actions.
 Complete 8 Documented processes for the criteria used by team leaders to allocate the types of application to individual staff (BSS and ABSS).
 Complete 9 Documented processes for the deemed determinations including issuing formal refusals.
 Complete 10 Documented processes for the BW validity periods and alerting applicants in the lead up to the expiry of their BW.
 Complete 11 Documented processes for the occupation or use of new or converted buildings without permission.
 Complete 12 The balanced scorecard should be reviewed and put into new Annual Verification Report format to incorporate version control, and review dates.
 Complete 13 The strategy for improving customer engagement and service should be reviewed in light of the results from the national survey 2016-2017.
 Complete 14 The strategy for service improvement should be reviewed in light of the findings of this report.
-Complete
+Complete dated 23rd May 2018 identified "Recommended Actions" for improvement.